 2) In the Snapfish photo, the columns of the building in the background are more white, likely falling within a Zone 8-9 category at their lightest.

 3) The grass has texture as opposed to the Shutterfly photo where the grass appears a flat, mid-gray blanket.

 4) The Crepe Myrtle bush on the right side of the Snapfish photo has more definition compared to Shutterfly’s.
 You can make out the trunks and the form, shape, and texture of the plant’s top is discernible against the columns.
 The same goes for the tree on the left.

 5) The pansy flowers along the base of the hedge have definition in the Snapfish photo.
 See flowers on left side of the photo.

 6) Now to the people.
 Take a look at the pale coat.
 There is no yellow cast in the Snapfish photo.
 The buttons pop.
 Her belt has edges; you can make out the knot.
 The insignia on the guy’s jacket on the right?
 You can see it in the Snapfish photo.
 The faces are bright, well defined.
 Teeth are white.
 Hands are noticeable.
 They’re all wearing jeans.
 In the Snapfish photo you get the the characteristic lightening at the knees, the whiskers, and hem lines of the couple on the left.
 The couple on the right were wearing black jeans.
-But even black jeans, unless they’re being worn for the first time, have discernible weave and wear marks.
+But even with black jeans, unless they are being worn for the first time, have discernible weave and wear marks.
 You can see these in the Snapfish photo.
 In the Shutterfly photo, their pants are almost pure black and without definition.